ermiasgelaye/Yelp-Challenge/README.md

 ![CorrMatrix](pyRestaurants/output/corrmatrix.png)

 ### Star Rating Versus Price
-The correlation between price versus star rating is weak and has a very low R-squared value for all ranges.
-However, what we understand from the data is that the direction of the relationship starting point changes when the price goes up.When the price is under $30 the relationship is negative, while pricing over $30 is a positive.
+The correlation between price versus star rating is weak and has a very low R-squared value for all price ranges.
+However, what we understand from the data is that the direction of the relationship changes when the price goes up.
+When the price is under $30 the relationship was negative, while price become over $30 the relationship changed to positive.
 ![Star Rating Versus Price](pyRestaurants/output/regression_price_rating.png)

 ### Review Count Versus Price